The Sack of Milan

 The sack of Milan marked a turning point in the Western Empire's final decades.
 The city's destruction removed one of the last major administrative and economic centers in northern Italy, forcing a further retreat of Roman authority toward Rome itself.
 The loss of Milan's workshops and craftsmen dealt a severe blow to the empire's military production capabilities.

 The psychological impact was perhaps even greater.
 If Milan, with its strong defenses and large population, could fall so completely, what hope did other cities have?
-The demonstration of Roman weakness encouraged further incursions by various Germanic peoples, accelerating the empire's fragmentation.
+That demonstration of Roman weakness encouraged further incursions by various Germanic peoples, accelerating the empire's fragmentation.

 Looking Ahead

 In our next episode, we'll examine how the sack of Milan affected the young commander Majorianus, who would later rise to become one of the Western Empire's last effective emperors.
-His attempts to rebuild Roman power would provide a final, brilliant flash of hope before the empire's ultimate collapse.
+His attempts to rebuild Roman power would provide a final, brilliant flash of hope before the empire's collapse.
 Join us as we explore his remarkable story and tragic end.